awinogradov/bem-on-rails/README.md

     $ rails g bemonrails:install

-This generator adds lines to application_controller.rb, application_helper.rb and creates Thor task with templates.
+This generator creates Thor task with templates.
 You should run to watch your new instruments:

     $ thor -T